eslint/eslint/docs/rules/consistent-return.md

+# consistent-return

-# require `return` statements to either always or never specify values (consistent-return)
+Requires `return` statements to either always or never specify values.

 Unlike statically-typed languages which enforce that a function returns a specified type of value, JavaScript allows different code paths in a function to return different types of values.